 The next step differentiates Bourbon from whiskey.
 The mixture is pumped into a fermentation vat with yeast and, commonly, a sour mash mix.
 The mash is then distilled – mostly twice – to remove impurities and increase the strength of the liquid.

-Arguably, the most crucial step of the Bourbon production process comes next: the ageing.
+Arguably, the most crucial step of the Bourbon production process comes next: aging.
 Whiskey must be aged for at least two years before it can be called “straight whiskey”.
-A spirit distilled for a shorter period of time is known as “white dog” and has a paler, almost clear colouring and a sharp flavour.
+A spirit distilled for a shorter period of time is known as “white dog” and has a paler, almost clear coloring, and a sharp flavor.

-Then, the barrels are charred, offering a smoky environment that almost caramelises the liquid.
-The standard barrel size is 263 litres and weighs 225 kilos when full.
+Then, the barrels are charred, offering a smoky environment that almost caramelizes the liquid.
+The standard barrel size is 263 liters and weighs 225 kilos when full.

 What’s the difference between Bourbon and Whiskey?

 As the saying goes, “All Bourbon is whiskey but not all whiskey is Bourbon.”
 But there’s more to it than just semantics.
 If you’re a whiskey (and especially Bourbon) drinker, you need to know the differences.